 Overall, tracking an Amazon listing boosts your company's oversight for products on Amazon.
 It's a valuable tool to check price changes and match how your competitors price their products.

-The Amazon Traffic Insights tool is an analytics tool that allows you to evaluate and compare Amazon listings’ traffic channels, and scale your marketing strategy accordingly.
-It helps with scaling up your business by understanding where your external traffic comes from.
+The Amazon Traffic Insights tool is an analytic tool that allows you to evaluate and compare Amazon listings’ traffic channels and scale your marketing strategy accordingly.
+It helps with scaling up your business by understanding where your internal and external traffic comes from.

-After all, you may not know that one of your competitors gets a significant amount of traffic from one or two blogs always linking to their products.
+After all, apart from ideas on how to get traffic inside of Amazon, you may not know that one of your competitors gets a significant amount of traffic outside of Amazon website, for example, from one or two blogs always linking to their products.
 Maybe it's time you also reach out to those blogs.

-You also might be able to see websites that currently link to your own product listings, allowing you to continue reaching out to those sites and ensuring they keep giving you coverage.
+You also might see websites that currently link to your own product listings, allowing you to continue reaching out to those sites and ensuring they keep giving you coverage.